Motionless in White: Scoring the End of the World (2022–2024)

+Decades (2024–present)

-Motionless in White is currently working on a follow-up album to Scoring the End of the World.
-The band is taking their time with its writing and recording, prioritizing quality over maintaining their momentum in popularity gains in the 2020s.
+In August 2024, Motionless in White announced they were working on a follow-up album to Scoring the End of the World.
+The band said they were taking their time with its writing and recording, prioritizing quality over maintaining their momentum in popularity gains in the 2020s.

+In 2025, active members Cerulli, Mauro, Morrow, Olson, and Sitkowski, as well as former members Balz, Bell, and Parente, were inducted into the Luzerne County Arts & Entertainment Hall of Fame.

+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.

+On January 28, 2026, the band released a new single titled "Afraid of the Dark".
+In February, it became their first number 1 song Billboard Hard Rock chart.

+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.

+Following teasers released via social media, on May 6 the band announced their seventh studio album, titled Decades, would release July 17, 2026.
+Alongside the announcement, they released the album's second single, "Playing God", featuring Corey Taylor of Slipknot; a sequel to "Soft" from Graveyard Shift, the song is themed around toxic internet culture.
+The album's third single, "R.I.P.", featuring Skylar Grey was released June 17.

+The album released on July 17, alongside the release of "Fight Like Hell" as a single.

 Musical style and influences

-The band is described by AllMusic as a blend of metalcore, gothic metal and industrial metal.
-They have also been called "horror-metal" and nu metal.
+The band is described by AllMusic as a blend of metalcore, gothic metal and industrial.
+They have also been called "horror-metal", industrial metalcore, nu metal, and hard rock.

 The group's song structure commonly features intricate riffs coupled with occasional blast beats during verses and breakdowns present in songs.
 The band's keyboard effects are also noted, having been claimed to add a "dark and uneasy atmosphere" to the group's music on their debut album Creatures.
 The sound on their second album, Infamous, was said to have resembled Marilyn Manson's by Alternative Press, Revolver and Kerrang!

+The band's lyrics have explored themes and topics such as religious trauma syndrome, culture of the United States, politics, the COVID-19 pandemic, and anti-capitalism.
+The lyrics are occasionally profane, and have been known to incorporate slang words such as "bitch".

-The band members themselves have stated that they are influenced from a wide variety of artists such as AFI, Aiden, As I Lay Dying, Atreyu, August Burns Red, Avenged Sevenfold, Bauhaus, the Black Dahlia Murder, Bleeding Through, Christian Death, Cradle of Filth, the Cure, Danzig, Depeche Mode, Eighteen Visions, Every Time I Die, Gojira, HIM, Black Sabbath, Himsa, It Dies Today, KMFDM, Johnny Cash, Korn, Sex Pistols, Linkin Park, Marilyn Manson, Misfits, Metallica, Morrissey, Nine Inch Nails, Underoath, Psyclon Nine, Rammstein, Rob Zombie, Slipknot, the Sisters of Mercy, the Smiths, and Suicide Commando.
+The band members themselves have stated that they are influenced from a wide variety of artists such as AFI, Aiden, As I Lay Dying, Atreyu, August Burns Red, Avenged Sevenfold, Bauhaus, the Black Dahlia Murder, Bleeding Through, Breaking Benjamin, Christian Death, Cradle of Filth, the Cure, Danzig, Depeche Mode, Eighteen Visions, Every Time I Die, Gojira, HIM, Black Sabbath, Himsa, It Dies Today, KMFDM, Johnny Cash, Korn, Sex Pistols, Linkin Park, Marilyn Manson, Misfits, Metallica, Morrissey, Nine Inch Nails, Underoath, Psyclon Nine, Rammstein, Rob Zombie, Slipknot, the Sisters of Mercy, the Smiths, and Suicide Commando.